-Laffer was instrumental, too, in hiring former Leo Buring riesling master, John Vickery (he’d worked with Buring from the 1950s), and acquiring Buring’s Chateau Leonay as home for Orlando Wyndham’s Richmond Grove brand.
+Laffer was instrumental, too, in hiring former Leo Buring riesling master, John Vickery (he’d worked with Buring from the 1950s), and acquiring Buring’s Chateau Leonay winery as the new Barossa home for Orlando Wyndham’s then Hunter-derived Richmond Grove brand.

 Vickery added to Orlando’s already substantial riesling making skills.
 And in developing riesling as Richmond Grove’s flagship variety, Vickery purchased grapes from the Florita vineyard at Watervale, source of many legendary Leo Buring rieslings.
 Philip Morris had sold this strategic asset to the Barry family as it trimmed Lindemans down for sale.

-Between them, Laffer and Vickery used Richmond Grove riesling to launch one of the most significant technical successes of the twentieth century.
-In 1998 they released the first commercial-scale bottling of top-shelf riesling under screw cap since the failed efforts of the 1970s.
+Between them, Laffer and Vickery used Richmond Grove riesling to launch one of wine’s most significant technical successes of the twentieth century.
+In 1998, in conjuntion with Coles Liquor Group’s Vintage Cellars outlets, they released the first commercial-scale bottling of top-shelf riesling under screw cap since the failed efforts of the 1970s.
 Consumers embraced the seal.
-Thirteen years it’s the dominant seal on Australian wine.
+Thirteen years on it’s the dominant seal on Australian wines, red and white.

 Laffer was also there across the years steering Jacob’s Creek – finessing the style of existing wines and setting the stage for future development.
 In 2000 the company launched a “reserve” range and then in 2005, with an eye to the regional focus of future marketing, brought the company’s flagship regional varietals under the brand – Steingarten Barossa Riesling, St Hugo Coonawarra Cabernet Sauvignon and Centenary Hill Barossa Shiraz.
 They also included in this range two upmarket cross-regional blends – Johann Shiraz Cabernet and Reeves Point Chardonnay.

 Laffer probably suffered at being wrenched from Lindemans after almost thirty years in 1990.
-And must look back now with sadness at the subsequent terrible destruction of those brands, ultimately consolidated under Fosters.
+He must look back now with sadness at the subsequent terrible destruction of those brands, ultimately consolidated under Fosters.